AP 180: Political Electioneering

 1.2.
 School space may be rented after hours by a candidate or party on a commercial use basis; and

 2.1.
-Election materials posted and distributed in that portion of a school rented for a campaign meeting or being used for an all-candidates forum;
+Election materials posted and distributed in that portion of a school rented for a campaign meeting or being used for an all-candidates forum; however

 2.1.1.
 All political materials shall be removed from school premises at the end of any such meeting;

-3. Notwithstanding exceptions defined in this procedure, political campaign materials and political literature in general shall not be distributed through the school or sent home to parents.
+3. Notwithstanding exceptions defined in this procedure, political campaign materials and political literature, in general, shall not be distributed through the school or sent home to parents.

 4. Political candidates and/or their representatives shall not have access, during school hours, to school classes or assemblies on behalf of their candidacy or on behalf of their party/constituency for the purpose of solicitation of support.

-5.1.1.
+5.1.
 The Alberta School Councils Association has produced reference material in this regard.

 7. The Associate Superintendent, Corporate Supports and Services may be requested to rule on extraordinary requests within the parameters of this administrative procedure.